falgon/htcc/README.md

 $ stack bench
 ```

+## Specification and Requirements

+htcc outputs x86_64 assembly according to system V ABI [[2]](#ref2).
+GCC 7.4.0 is used for assemble.
+Perhaps a newer version of GCC will work, but not checked currently.

 ## About emoji of commit messages

 The emoji included in the commit message is used according to [gitmoji](https://gitmoji.carloscuesta.me/).